All-India Muslim League: Conception of Pakistan

 "Iqbal never pleaded for any kind of partition of the country.
-Rather he was an ardent proponent of a 'true' federal setup for India..., and wanted a consolidated Muslim majority within the Indian Federation".
+Rather he was an ardent proponent of a 'true' federal setup for India..., and wanted a consolidated Muslim majority within the Indian Federation."

 Another Indian historian, Tara Chand, also held that Iqbal was not thinking in terms of partition of India, but in terms of a federation of autonomous states within India.
-Dr. Safdar Mehmood also asserted in a series of articles that in the Allahabad address, Iqbal proposed a Muslim majority province within an Indian federation and not an independent state outside an Indian Federation.
+Historian Safdar Mahmood also wrote in a series of articles that in the Allahabad address, Iqbal proposed a Muslim majority province within an Indian federation.
+Iqbal did not, at that time, back an independent state outside an Indian Federation.

-On 28 January 1933, Choudhary Rahmat Ali, founder of the Pakistan National Movement, voiced his ideas in the pamphlet entitled "Now or Never".
-In a subsequent book, he discussed the etymology in further detail: “'Pakistan' is both a Persian and an Urdu word.
+On 28 January 1933, Choudhry Rahmat Ali, founder of the Pakistan National Movement, voiced his ideas in the pamphlet entitled "Now or Never".
+In a subsequent book, he discussed the etymology in further detail: "'Pakistan' is both a Persian and an Urdu word.
 It is composed of letters taken from the names of all our homelands ...
-That is, Panjab, Afghania (North-West Frontier Province), Kashmir, Iran, Sindh (including Kachch and Kathiawar), Tukharistan, Afghanistan, and Balochistan."
+That is, Panjab, Afghania (North-West Frontier Province), Kashmir, Iran, Sindh (including Kutch and Kathiawar), Tukharistan, Afghanistan, and Balochistan."

-The British and the Indian Press vehemently criticised these two different schemes and created confusion about the authorship of the word "Pakistan" to such an extent that even Jawaharlal Nehru had to write:
+The British and the Indian press vehemently criticised these two different schemes and created confusion about the authorship of the word "Pakistan" to such an extent that even Jawaharlal Nehru had to write: